EightFactorial/FrogLight/crates/froglight-block/README.md

     let untyped_block: UntypedBlock<V1_21_4> = storage.get_untyped(GlobalBlockId::new_unchecked(0)).unwrap();
     assert_eq!(storage.get_global(untyped_block), Some(GlobalBlockId::new_unchecked(0)));

-    // Untyped blocks have limited functionality, but their identifer and attributes can be accessed assert_eq!(untyped_block.identifier().as_str(), "minecraft:air");
+    // Untyped blocks have limited functionality, but their identifier and attributes can be accessed assert_eq!(untyped_block.identifier().as_str(), "minecraft:air");
     assert_eq!(untyped_block.resolve::<Vanilla>(), Some(Block::<block::Air, V1_21_4>::default().into()));